 Slip and Falls

 Construction sites often utilize temporary flooring or stairs to facilitate the workers getting to the locations that they need to.
 Even though this ground is only temporary, it is still necessary to make sure that it is safe for use.
-If there are hazards that cannot be cured, the operator must indicate to both workers and others that may walk through the area that the ground is unstable and to use caution.
+If there are hazards that cannot be cured, the operator must inform both workers and others who may walk through the area that the ground is unstable and that they should use caution.

 Lifting Injuries